Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to back up one's words with actions.
 "Talk" refers to one's promises or statements, and "walk" represents the actions that should follow.
-The phrase implies that one should act in accordance with what they say, rather than just speaking without following through.
+The idiom implies that one should act in accordance with what they say, rather than just speaking without following through.

 Origin: